 - a) is meant for export to foreign countries, - b) is stored in customs warehouses when the products are designated for exportation, - c) is imported - 1. as personal effects, pursuant to Section 5-1 of the Norwegian Customs Act, - 2. for use in means of transportation for commercial activities, pursuant to Section 5-2 of the Norwegian Customs Act, - 3. according to Section 5-9 of the Norwegian Customs Act and is of little or no economic value, - d) pursuant to Section 5-3 of the Norwegian Customs Act, delivered to or introduce by - 1.
 NATO and military forces from countries that are participating in the Partnership for Peace Programme, - 2.
-The Nordic Investment Bank, - e) is returned to the registered company's warehousing facilities, - f) used by ships in foreign traffic, - g) used for freight and passenger transport within domestic shipping, - h) used for fishing and catching in inshore waters, - i) used for fishing and catching in distant waters, - used in installations or equipment related to the exploitation of natural deposits in maritime zones located outside Norwegian territorial borders, for transport to and from land for such installations, and for specialised ships assigned with tasks related to such activities, - k) used as a raw material for industrial activities if the mineral oil in its entirety is included in and stays in the finished product, - l) used in preserved vessels, railroad museum trains or technical installations and cultural monuments within the museum sector,
+The Nordic Investment Bank, - e) is returned to the registered company's warehousing facilities, - f) used by ships in foreign traffic, - g) used for freight and passenger transport within domestic shipping, - h) used for fishing and catching in inshore waters, - i) used for fishing and catching in distant waters, - used in installations or equipment related to the exploitation of natural deposits in maritime zones located outside Norwegian territorial borders, for transport to and from land for such installations, and for specialised ships assigned with tasks related to such activities, - k) used as a raw material for industrial activities if the mineral oil in its entirety is included in and stays in the finished product, - 1) used in the herring meal and fishmeal industries,

-- m) used in the herring meal and fishmeal industries, - n) used for train propulsion or other means of transport that run on rails, including the heating and lighting of such vehicles, - o) used in the harvest of kelp and seaweed.
+- m) used for train propulsion or other means of transport that run on rails, including the heating and lighting of such vehicles, - n) used in the harvest of kelp and seaweed.
 An exemption is made on the excise duty for the proportion of biodiesel in the mineral oil.